avinayak/avinayak.github.io/_drafts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

 Not updating the PRNG state will quickly result in the same set of randoms over and over again.
 I quite did'nt understand this part the first time I wrote the loop, and it resulted in the algorithm ceasing to find new variations of canvas states.
 This happened becasue we're generating the same 'ones' tensor over and over again.

-Splitting PRNG state is the only way to ensure that every parallel components of the algorithm generate distinct randoms.
+Splitting PRNG state is the only way to ensure that every parallel component of the algorithm generate distinct randoms.

+Find and in depth explanation of JAX PRNG here https://github.com/google/jax/blob/master/design_notes/prng.md

+### cond_range

+Why are conditionals also loops in JAX? er..
+I'm not quite sure about this.
+It should be possible for cond_range to output a regular boolean instead of a 0/1 long iterator.
+But for some reason, it's build like that and it works.

+If we found a better canvas slice, we extrude that and set it as our best_canvas and it's score as the best_score

+After a finite number of iterations, we'd obtain a Game of Life state that reveals a mon lisa after N generations.